 Where the 24in iMac has just two Thunderbolt/USB 4 ports on the entry-level and an additional two USB 3 ports on the other models, the larger iMac is likely to have a larger selection of ports.
 At least that's what the usual market for this iMac will be hoping for.

-One thing that is likely to change - as on the 24in iMac it seems likely that the ethernet slot will move to the power brick.
+Another thing that is likely to change - as on the 24in iMac it seems likely that the ethernet slot will move to the power brick.

 The 24in iMac ships with a colour-matched keyboard with Touch ID, offers improved audio features - including a high-fidelity six-speaker system with force-cancelling woofers, and features an improved 1080p FaceTime HD camera with M1 image signal processor.